YuvrajRaghuvanshiS/YuvrajRaghuvanshiS/README.md

 <h2 align="center"> I’m a Unity, Flutter, & Android Developer </h2>

-- 🔭 I’m currently leading [EarlAz][EarlAzWebsite] !
+- 🔭 Currently leading [EarlAz][EarlAzWebsite] !
-- 🛸 I'm also working with [WebWhatsAPI][URLWhatsAPI] on a fork [WhatsApp-Automate][WAAutomate] !
+- 🛸 Also working with [WebWhatsAPI][URLWhatsAPI] on a fork [WhatsApp-Automate][WAAutomate] !
-- 🌱 I’m currently learning advanced C# and ML.
+- 🌱 Currently learning advanced C# and ML.
-- ⛳ I play CTF in my free time.
+- ⛳ Play CTF in my free time.
+- 🕸 Small part of [Cysec][CySec] !
-- 🎈 I’m looking to develop more games.
+- 🎈 Games...
+Looking to develop more games.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to draw pen sketches and portraits.